Reefer Madness (musical): Development

 Upon completion of the script, they approached award-winning director Andy Fickman, who accepted the project with great enthusiasm.
-"I was a big fan of the original movie, it always made me laugh," Fickman explains.
+"I was a big fan of the original movie, it always made me laugh," Fickman explained.
 "Then I listened to Dan and Kevin warbling away on the demo track, which didn't made me laugh, it made me cry.
 But the music was great and I thought, 'God, if real singers were singing that.'
 And then when I read the script, I fell in love with it."

 The play opened in a small equity waiver theater in Los Angeles for what the producers thought might be a two-week run.
-Instead it played to packed houses for over a year and a half, captivating audiences and critics alike, winning 20 theater awards and breaking records.
+Instead, it played to packed houses for over a year and a half, captivating audiences and critics alike, winning 20 theater awards and breaking records.
 Many devoted fans came back time and again, dressed in costumes and shouting out the lines.

 Near the end of the original Los Angeles run, a number of major changes to the show were made: